guigvd/gym-app/README.md

 - Description:

-A modern website built with React and Tailwind.
+A modern website built with React and Vite.js, which is a fast and easy-to-use package manager.
+I used Framer Motion to create some effects and Tailwind CSS for styling.

 - Objective: